bveyseloglu/Hardware-Accelerator-for-ACORN-Cipher/README.md

 # Hardware-Architecture-for-ACORN-Cipher
-An accelerator for lightweight cipher algorithm that was made for embedded systems to meet low system requirements.
+AA hardware architecture for accelerating cipher algorithm that was made for lightweight applications such as embedded systems with low power requirements.
 ACORN Cipher algorithm is originally developed by **Hongjun Wu**.
 You can get more information from here: https://www3.ntu.edu.sg/home/wuhj/research/caesar/caesar.html \
 https://cryptography.gmu.edu/athena/index.php?id=CAESAR_source_codes